 A budding method in which incisions are made in the bark of the rootstock to form the shape of a letter “T” with one horizontal cut and another downward cut that originates from the center of the first cut.

-2. Inverted T-Budding – similar to T-budding in that both methods of budding follow the same incisions on the rootstock and budstick except that in inverted T the horizontal cut is made at the bottom of the vertical cut.
+Similar to T-budding in that both methods of budding follow the same incisions on the rootstock and budstick except that in inverted T the horizontal cut is made at the bottom of the vertical cut.

-3. Patch Budding – probably the simplest to perform among the various methods of budding due to ease in removing or preparing rectangular patches of bark.
+Probably the simplest to perform among the various methods of budding due to ease in removing or preparing rectangular patches of bark.